adamsorbie/unix_course-2020-02-14/README.md

 Those are more important if you are the administrator of the system.
 Normal users do not have the permission to make changes here.
-Currently your home directory is where you will work today and often where you will do most of your work in general.
+Currently your home directory is where you will work today and probably where you will end up doing most of your work in future.
 In here we will learn how work with paths.
-A file or folder can be addressed either with its *absolute* or *relative path*.
+A file or folder can be addressed by its *absolute* or its *relative path*.
 As you have downloaded the github repo containing todays course materials, when you type `ls` you should see a folder with the name of todays course.
-Assuming you are in this
-folder (`/home/ubuntu/`) the relative path to the folder is simply `unix_course_files`.
-You can get the content of the folder listed by calling `ls` like this:
+Assuming you are in the home folder (`/home/yourusername/`) the relative path to the folder is `unix_course-2020-02-14`.
+You can see what's inside the folder by calling `ls` like this:

 ```
-$ ls unix_course_files
+$ ls unix_course-2020-02-14
 ```

-This is the so called *relative path* as it is relative to the current work directory `/home/ubuntu/`.
-The *absolute path* would start with a `/` and is `/home/ubuntu/unix_course_files`.
+This is the so called *relative path* as it is relative to where you are right now `/home/yourusername/` i.e. your current working directory.
+The *absolute path* or full path starts with a `/` and is `/home/yourusername/unix_course-2020-02-14`.
 Call `ls` like this:

 ```
-$ ls /home/ubuntu/unix_course_files
+$ ls /home/yourusername/unix_course-2020-02-14
 ```
+You can think of it a little like being give a street address without the city or town.
+Gregor-Mendel Str.
+2 may make sense to you if you are in Freising, however if you are located elsewhere you would also need to know in which place this street is located.

 There are some conventions regarding *relative* and *absolute paths*.
 One is that a dot (`.`) represents the current folder.
 The command